karoldabro/seeder-once/README.md

 # Laravel Seeder Once
-This library allows you to run your Larvel seeders only once.
-No matter how many time artisan command `db:seed` will be called.
-Done seeds names are stored in database.
+This library allows you to run your Larvel seeders only once. <br> No matter how many times artisan command `db:seed` will be called.
+Done seeders will be never executed again.

 ## How it works
 Works similarly to migrations.
-First creates table in database, then logs all seeds that are using trait SeederOnce.php.
-Mechanism of logging data into database is heavily inspired by Laravel migration mechanism from package illuminate/database.
+First creates table in database, then logs all seeds that are using trait `Kdabrow\SeederOnce\SeederOnce`.
+In nutshell this will prevent to execute method run() if it was executed in the past. <br> Mechanism of logging data into database is heavily inspired by Laravel migration mechanism from package illuminate/database.

 ## How to use it

-### First create seeders table in database.
+### 1. create seeders table in database.
 Use this command:
 ``` bash
 php artisan db:intall
 ```
+If you will not do it, but use somewhere SeederOnce trait then SeederOnceException will be thrown.

-### Second step is to add trait SeederOnce.php to seeds that you want to be run only once.
+### 2.Add trait SeederOnce to seeds that you want to be run only once.
 So result should look like this:
 ```php
 use Illuminate\Database\Seeder;